Invasive Species

 Curly Leaf Pondweed

-The Lake Hubert Conservation Association received a permit to treat Curly Leaf Pondweed in May of 2021, and we have received another permit to treat 3 acres in the northeast corner of the lake again in the spring of 2024.
-An EPA approved endothall-based herbicide is used for these treatments.
+The Lake Hubert Conservation Association treated Curly Leaf Pondweed in May of 2021, and again in the spring of 2024.
+An EPA approved endothall-based herbicide was used for these treatments after obtaining a permit from the DNR.

 Curly Leaf Pondweed is an invasive water plant which, if left untreated, can become a problem in our lake.
 It will likely be treated every 3-5 years in the future.